Westcountry Cheeses for your Cheese Boards and Cuisine.

 CORNISH COUNTRY LARDER

-Cornish Brie is handmade at their creamery, it has a delicious mild and creamy flavour and melting, smooth texture.
+Cornish Brie is handmade at their creamery in Trevarrian on the North Cornwall coast, it has a delicious mild and creamy flavour and melting, smooth texture.
 They use the finest natural ingredients and take pride in sourcing all ingredients locally wherever possible.
-Cornish milk is rich and creamy and gives thier Brie a characteristic yellow, buttery colour.
+Cornish milk is rich and creamy and gives their Brie a characteristic yellow, buttery colour.
 Cornish Brie is made using full fat, pasteurised cow’s milk sourced from Cornwall.
 Ideal for the cheese-board, in a salad, sandwich or for grilling.